elliesheny/Web3j_project/readme.md

-- Smart contract: The smart contract acts as a server that controls all behaviours and stores all relevant data in its storage.
+- **Smart contract**: The smart contract acts as a server that controls all behaviours and stores all relevant data in its storage.
 When mobile users send a request to the smart contract, some relevant pre-defined functions are called and executed.
-- Mining nodes: The mining nodes are responsible for computing the functions and package the activities.
+- **Mining nodes**: The mining nodes are responsible for computing the functions and package the activities.
 The user will then get a response from the contract if his identity is verified.
 - User Example: If the payment is based on a service such as online shopping, the sender of a payment may call functions to deposit money to the smart contract, and the receiver can get the amount of money from the contract when the sender confirms to receive the goods.
 In this case, the smart contract acts as a real “server” that is responsible for both communication and database management functions.

 How to Use